 Roseville Pedestrian Accident Lawyer

-There is no single “type” of pedestrian collision and, hence, injuries sustained in one pedestrian collision can differ markedly from those injuries sustained in another collision.
-To make matters worse, if the pedestrian suffers a traumatic brain injury he or she may be unable to recall precisely how he or she was struck – or even that he or she was struck at all – making it challenging to establish fault and hold the party responsible for striking the pedestrian accountable for his or her actions.
-Fortunately, a resourceful Roseville pedestrian attorney can examine the pedestrian’s injuries as well as the damage to the motor vehicle involved and use this information to help prove the pedestrian’s case.
+There is no single “type” of a pedestrian collision; hence, injuries sustained in one car vs. pedestrian crash can differ markedly from those suffered in another accident.
+To make matters worse, if the pedestrian suffers a traumatic brain injury, they may be unable to recall precisely how they were struck – or even that they were struck – making it challenging to establish fault and hold the party responsible for hitting the pedestrian accountable for their actions.

 - Projected or thrown forward in front of the car.
-This usually occurs when the motorist slams on his or her brakes but still ends up hitting the pedestrian.
-The momentum of the car is transferred to the pedestrian, who is then sent “flying” several feet in front of the car.
-The speed at which the pedestrian is struck will dictate the distance the pedestrian is projected.
+This usually occurs when the motorist slams on their brakes but still hits the pedestrian.
+The vehicle's momentum is transferred to the pedestrian, sent “flying” several feet in front of the car.
+The speed at which the pedestrian is struck will dictate the pedestrian's projected distance.
 In addition to the hip/leg injuries previously mentioned, this type of pedestrian strike can cause traumatic brain injury, spine and neck injuries, internal injuries, and road rash/severe abrasions if the pedestrian slides or skids across the pavement.
-Damage to the striking vehicle is usually limited to the point of first impact.
+Damage to the striking vehicle is usually limited to the point of the first impact.

 - Rolled under the vehicle.
-This type of pedestrian strike typically happens because the motorist did not slow down or did not slow down sufficiently before striking the pedestrian.
+This type of pedestrian strike typically happens because the motorist did not sufficiently slow down before striking the pedestrian.
 Instead of being projected forward after impact, the pedestrian is caught and rolled underneath the car.
-This can be fatal to the pedestrian depending on the facts and circumstances of the strike.
+This can be fatal to the pedestrian, depending on the facts and circumstances of the strike.
 This type of collision can result in crushing injuries and internal injuries to the pedestrian.
-The undercarriage of the car may also be damaged and blood or organic matter may be found near the bumper of the car.
+The car's undercarriage may also be damaged, and blood or organic matter may be found near the vehicle's bumper.

 - Thrown over the car.
-In this third type of pedestrian collision, the pedestrian is initially struck by the car and then is rolled over the top of the car, landing someplace behind the vehicle.
-Like “roll-under” crashes, these collisions typically occur when the striking vehicle is moving too fast.
-The pedestrian is then thrown onto the hood of the car (or the trunk, if the vehicle is moving in reverse) and rolls onto the opposite end of the car.
-This can cause cuts and lacerations to the pedestrian if he or she is cut by the windshield and can result in broken bones, spine and neck injuries, and/or traumatic brain injuries depending on how he or she lands after being hit.
+In this third type of pedestrian collision, the pedestrian is initially struck by the vehicle and then rolled over the top of the car, landing someplace behind the vehicle.
+Like “roll-under” crashes, these collisions typically occur when the striking vehicle moves too fast.
+The pedestrian is then thrown onto the car's hood (or the trunk if the car is moving in reverse) and rolls onto the opposite end of the vehicle.
+This can cause cuts and lacerations to the pedestrian if they are cut by the windshield and can result in broken bones, spine and neck injuries, and/or traumatic brain injuries depending on how they land after being hit.
 One expects to find damage to the car’s bumper, hood, and windshield, with the more severe damage being on the same end that first hit the pedestrian.

-Despite massive efforts by state and national government agencies to bring awareness to the problem of pedestrian accidents, the rate at which they are occurring has not dwindled or diminished much in recent years.
-Risky and careless behaviors by motorists can be blamed for some of these collisions: this behavior includes:
+Despite massive efforts by state and national government agencies to bring awareness to pedestrian accident issues, the rate at which they occur has not diminished much in recent years.
+Risky and careless behaviors by motorists can be blamed for some of these collisions.
+Such behavior includes:

-- Driving while distracted by a phone call, text message, the radio, other passengers, or any other distraction that causes the driver to take his or her attention and focus off of the road;
+- Driving while distracted by a phone call, text message, the radio, other passengers, or any other distraction causes the driver to take their attention and focus off the road.

-- Driving while under the influence of alcohol or drugs, which can impair the senses and result in the driver needing more time to notice hazards like pedestrians and take steps to avoid a collision;
+- Driving under the influence of alcohol or drugs can impair the senses and result in the driver needing more time to notice hazards like pedestrians and take steps to avoid a collision.

-- Speeding too fast for road or weather conditions (such as not slowing down in heavy traffic, at night, or when visibility is poor);
+- Speeding too fast for road or weather conditions (not slowing down in heavy traffic, night, or poor visibility).

-- Disobeying traffic control signs or signals, such as by running red lights or stop signs;
+- Disobeying traffic control signs or signals, such as running red lights or stop signs.

 - Other careless behavior.